nahuel242/documentation/docs/Using Randomness/v2-adhoc/configuration.md

     0: '/files/OpenGraph_V3.png'
 ---

-> ℹ️ You are viewing the VRF v2 guide.
+> ℹ️You are viewing the VRF v2 guide - Ad-hoc method.
 >
+> - To learn how to request random numbers with a subscription, see the [Subscription Method](/docs/vrf/v2/subscription/) guide.
+>
-> If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).
+> - If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).

 Chainlink VRF allows you to integrate provably fair and verifiably random data in your smart contract.